Scientific Call for Faculty Involvement

 You can help us meet this objective.
 There are three roles for faculty involvement in the project.
 You can be involved in one or as many as all aspects depending on your interests and alignment with the teachers' projects.

 Role 1: Attitude or Workshop Presenter

 Faculty present research about attitudes on science and school science based on literature sources.
 It has generally been found that students have positive views of science in society but poor views of school science.
 Some topics that have been addressed include: Science is hard, Science is not relevant to real life, I need to be naturally talented to be a scientist, Pseudoscience is not science, and correcting perceptions about how the scientific process proceeds.
-This would also include faculty who would like to highlighted during the tours.
+This would also include faculty who would like to be highlighted during the tours.
 Faculty are encouraged to submit ideas of their own.
 If you would like to present on a topic and be involved in this role, please submit an essay not longer than one page about the attitude of interest and your preliminary findings regarding the research into the attitude and/or plan of presentation to address the topic of interest

 .
 Small stipends are granted to presenters in most cases (excluding the tours).